History of Olympia, Washington: European contact

-Settlement
+Settlement (pre-1850)

 The first known European to reside at the future site of Olympia was Thomas K Otchin, an English Hudson Bay Company employee who took up a claim in 1841 but abandoned it by 1842.

-American settlers came to the area in the 1840s, drawn by the water-power potential of Tumwater Falls and established nearby "New Market," now known as Tumwater, the first American settlement on Puget Sound.
+American settlers came to the area in the 1840s, drawn by the water-power potential of Tumwater Falls and established nearby "Newmarket," now known as Tumwater, the first American settlement on Puget Sound.
 The site was the northern end of the "Cowlitz Portage," the overland trail between the Cowlitz River and Puget Sound.
 In a time when water travel was the easiest form of transportation, Olympia's location on the north end of the main route through the area made it a crossroads for regional trade.

-In 1846 Edmund Sylvester and Levi Lathrop Smith jointly claimed the land that now comprises downtown Olympia.
+In 1846, Edmund Sylvester and Levi Lathrop Smith jointly claimed the land that now comprises downtown Olympia.
 Smith built his cabin and enclosed two acres for a garden and livestock near the current intersection of Capitol Way and Olympia Avenue.

-In 1848 Smith was elected to the Oregon Provisional Legislature.
+In 1848, Smith was elected to the Oregon Provisional Legislature.
 In the same year, while canoeing to Tumwater, he had a seizure and died by drowning.
 His untimely death in 1848 left his partner and friend, Sylvester the sole owner of the land on which he platted the future townsite.
 Early names for the settlement included "Smithfield" and "Smithter" in honor of Levi Smith.
-In 1853 the town settled on the name Olympia, at the suggestion of local resident Isaac N. Ebey, due to its view of the Olympic Mountains to the northwest.

-At the request of the Hudson's Bay Company, French Catholic missionaries established Mission St. Joseph of Newmarket and school in the 1848 at Priest Point near the future townsite for the conversion of natives to Catholicism.
+At the request of the Hudson's Bay Company, French Catholic missionaries established Mission St. Joseph of Newmarket and school in 1848 at Priest Point near the future townsite for the conversion of natives to Catholicism.